 This test verifies the voltage programming, GPIB measurement, and front panel meter functions.
 Values read back over the GPIB should be the same as those displayed on the front panel.
 Measure the dc output voltage at the output terminals.
-Make sure the sense switch is set to remote and the sense terminals are directly jumpered to the output terminals.
+Make sure that the sense terminals are directly jumpered to the output terminals on both outputs 1 and 2.